TruSat/trusat-frontend/README.md

 Run the tests with the following command:

 ```
-yarn run tests
+yarn test
 ```

 ## Contributing

 Please open an issue if you find something that needs fixed.
+We welcome all and any contributions, especially those that tackle open issues.
 Check out this [Style Guide](https://github.com/agis/git-style-guide){:target="\_blank"} for some tips on best practices when contributing.
-We welcome all and any contributions, especially those that tackle open issues.